progit/progit/es-es/02-git-basics/01-chapter2.markdown

-# Git Basics #
+# Fundamentos de Git #

+> Git Basics

+Si sólo puedes leer un capítulo para empezar a trabajar con Git, es éste.
+Este capítulo cubre todos los comandos básicos que necesitas para hacer la mayoría de las cosas a las que vas a dedicar tu tiempo en Git.
+Al final del capítulo, deberías ser capaz de configurar e inicializar un repositorio, comenzar y detener el seguimiento (tracking) de archivos, y preparar (preparar) y confirmar (commit) cambios.
+También te enseñaremos a configurar Git para que ignore ciertos archivos y patrones, cómo deshacer errores rápida y fácilmente, cómo navegar por la historia de tu proyecto y ver cambios entre confirmaciones (commits), y como mandar (push) y recibir (pull) de repositorios remotos.

-If you can read only one chapter to get going with Git, this is it.
+> If you can read only one chapter to get going with Git, this is it.
 This chapter covers every basic command you need to do the vast majority of the things you’ll eventually spend your time doing with Git.
 By the end of the chapter, you should be able to configure and initialize a repository, begin and stop tracking files, and stage and commit changes.
 We’ll also show you how to set up Git to ignore certain files and file patterns, how to undo mistakes quickly and easily, how to browse the history of your project and view changes between commits, and how to push and pull from remote repositories.

 ## Getting a Git Repository ##